foxdonut/meiosis/docs/lessons/optimizing-services.md

 ## Optimizing Services

-Services, which we used in [Services and Accepted State](services.html) as well as in the [SAM Pattern](sam-pattern.html), are working fine, but could be improved:
+Services, which we used in [Services and Accepted State](services.html), are working fine, but could be improved:

 - Every time a service calls `update`, itself and all other services are triggered again;
 - State changes are emitted for every call to `update`, refreshing the view each time;